 - 1 tablespoon Olive Oil

 - 6 Medium Tomatoes chopped

-- 1 tsp Chilli Flakes (adjust according to how spicy you like your food, it will still taste great without!)
+- 1 teaspoon Chilli Flakes (adjust according to how spicy you like your food, it will still taste great without!)

 - Salt and Pepper

 - 200 g Halloumi sliced

 - Start by heating the oil in a frying pan which you can also use under the grill over a medium heat.
 Add the onion and fry for a few minutes.
 Add the garlic and cook for a little longer.